istavrinides/AzureChallenge/README.md

 # Azure Challenge
 Azure Challenge is an ASP.NET Core MVC application that serves as a platform for interactive learning of Azure Services.
 Using the web application, you can define questions and challenges to users participating and check their validity by issuing REST API calls using the Azure Resource Manager.

-The working sample is located at https://az-challenge.azurewebsites.net, you are welcome to give it a try!
-Please note you can only use a Microsoft account in this instance.
+A working sample is located at https://az-challenge.azurewebsites.net, you are welcome to give it a try!
+Please note you can only use a Microsoft account in this deployed instance.
 I would appreciate if you deployed the solution to your subscription instead so that I need not worry about any data you provide in this deployment (hint, hint, GDPR :))

 We assume that everyone participating in the challenge has an Azure Subscription.